Never Built New York

 Exhibition designer Christian Wassmann is an architectural designer and the exhibition designer of Never Built New York.
 Studio Christian Wassmann develops designs influenced by art, geometry, and the cosmos.
 Projects range from buildings, interiors, site-specific installations, exhibitions, furniture, and lamps.
 The studio has designed projects such as East Village Radio, Lisson Gallery New York, and the Sun Path House in Miami Beach.
 Wassmann’s career began as an architectural draftsman in Switzerland at age 15 and since 1997 he has collaborated with like-minded artists and architects.
 In 2010, Wassmann received the Swiss Art Award in architecture, and in 2012 the studio won the AIA New York New Practice Award.

-Major programming support for the Queens Museum is provided by the New York City Department of Cultural Affairs and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
-Additional support is provided by Ford Foundation, Lambent Foundation, Booth Ferris Foundation, the Charina Endowment Fund, and the Laurie M. Tisch Illumination Fund.
+Exhibitions at the Queens Museum receive significant support from Ford Foundation and the Charina Endowment Fund.
+Major funding for the Queens Museum is generously provided by the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, Lambent Foundation, Booth Ferris Foundation, the Lily Auchincloss Foundation, Inc., and the Laurie M. Tisch Illumination Fund.